0xNILADRI/Acer-Nitro5-Hackintosh-OC/README.md

 [![Preview](snap.png)](https://github.com/niladrihere/Acer-Nitro5-Hackintosh-OC/)

-Fully functional on Big Sur 11.3 Beta
+Fully functional on Big Sur 11.3

 The whole project was made with the help of Opencore - Dortania (Guide).
 A huge thanks to the awesome community with well ducumented guide.
 [Guide Followed](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html)